 It is a year to explore and learn with your kid!

 The Pre-K homeschool curriculum picks I shared with you are guaranteed to give you a year free of stress and full of fun!

 Remember to keep things light, silly, and kid-friendly!
 Definitely keep to the time commitment of 1 hour per day and you will do just fine!

 You will receive Monday morning emails full of homeschool support, tips, freebies, and laughs!

 When you subscribe today, I’ll send you a copy of The Simple Homeschooler Planner for free!

-Just click HERE to sign up and you’ll have the downloadable planner in your inbox today!
+Just fill out the form below to sign up and you’ll have the downloadable planner in your inbox today!